Periodic Signals in Binary Microlensing Events

 \section{Introduction}

-During the past two decades gravitational microlensing surveys have transformed from a bold theoretical idea \citep{Pac86} into an important tool for studying the stellar population of our Galaxy.
-Following Paczy\'{n}ski's proposal, four different monitoring programs, MACHO \citep{Alc93}, OGLE \citep{Uda93}, EROS \citep{Aub93} and MOA \citep{Yoc98}, have for years collected data on the Galactic Center as well as LMC and SMC, detecting many thousands of microlensing events.
-Two microlensing surveys that are still currently in operation, OGLE-IV and MOA, continue to add to this number at a rate of roughly 1000 events per year.
-While the majority of the detected events are consistent with being produced by a single-mass lens, a sizable fraction shows clear evidence of lens binarity \citep{Alc00, Jar04, Jar10}.
-These are particularly interesting, because more complicated lightcurves \citep[see e.g.][]{MaoPac} produced by binary lenses allow us to learn considerably more about these systems \citep[see e.g.][]{MDS95, DSP97}.
+Over the past two decades gravitational microlensing surveys have transformed from a bold theoretical idea \citep{Pacz1986} into an important tool for studying the stellar population of our Galaxy.
+Following Paczy\'{n}ski's proposal, four different monitoring programs, MACHO \citep{Alcock1997}, OGLE \citep{Udalski1993}, EROS \citep{Aubourg1993} and MOA \citep{Yock1998}, for years have collected data on the Galactic Center as well as the Large Megellanic Cloud and the Small Magellanic Cloud, detecting many thousands of microlensing events.
+Two microlensing surveys that are still currently in operation, OGLE-IV and MOA, continue to add to this number at a rate of roughly 2000 events per year.
+While the majority of the detected events are consistent with being produced by a single-mass lens, a sizable fraction shows clear evidence of lens binarity \citep{Alcock2000, Jaro2004, Jaro2010}.
+These are particularly interesting, because more complicated lightcurves \citep[see, e.g.][]{Mao1991} produced by binary lenses allow us to learn considerably more about these systems \citep[see, e.g.][]{Mao1995, DiStefano1997}.

 The signatures of lens binarity are most prominent when the projected orbital separation between the two binary components, $a$, is of the order of the Einstein radius: